 Explore the inlets

 Set out in a canoe to glide quietly over inlets and up the Deep and Frankland Rivers.
-Take a fishing line with you and catch a bream for your picnic lunch at Monastery Landing.
+Take a fishing line and try for a bream or just sit and enjoy the serenity at Monastery Landing.

 - Take care on rocks on the coast, as there is a risk of slipping and falling.
 Large waves can suddenly appear and wash over rocks.